 As traders played a key role during the birth of the Basotho blanket in the 19th century, they are still very much integral to the distribution and accessibility of the blanket, and even at times party to new blanket designs.
 As such, the “Moshoeshoe” blanket was created by Mme Libusing Titi from Maseru and launched in March to coincide with Moshoeshoe Day, celebrated on 11th March.

 The“Moshoeshoe” blanket features the icon of King Moshoeshoe I, founder of the nation, the Qiloane Mountain, and the Basotho Shield.
 The center of the blanket showcases an arrangement of the Basotho Shields which forms, at its center, the Victoria Cross, as a gesture of tribute also to Queen Victoria, who likewise played a treasured role in the history of Lesotho.

 The “Linare” was created by Motsamai Moloko, originally from Leribe in Lesotho.
 The iconic Buffalo features boldly on the blanket and signi.es the traditional symbol of Leribe.
 Furthermore, its colors of black and peacock, on the back of natural over-stripes, display the colors of Leribe.

-The“Linare” was developed for the celebration of the birthday of King Letsie III in Leribe during 2005.
+The“Linare” was developed for the celebration of the birthday of King Letsie III in Leribe in 2005.
 As such, a unique blanket is created for each unique area where the birthday of His Majesty is annually celebrated on 17th July.

 New series of stamps was released in 1990, which underlined the importance of the blanket in the public life of the Basotho.